Supervised Reward Inference: Supervised Reward Inference

 \section{Supervised Reward Inference}

-In our work, we study a simpler approach for performing reward inference using a dataset of human behavior for known rewards.
+We propose a simpler approach for performing reward inference using a dataset of human behavior for known rewards.
 Rather than training a parameterized behavior model from data, we simply train the inverse model to directly map trajectories to reward functions.